The New Zealand Open is a Tier One event co-sanctioned by the PGA Tour of Australasia and the Asian Tour, and in partnership with the Japan Golf Tour.

 New Zealand Open Pro-Am Championship Teams Event

-Each amateur will play with a professional in a two-person Pro-Am team for two rounds in a two-ball best-ball format, across both courses at Millbrook Resort on the Thursday and Friday of the event.
+Each amateur will play with a professional in a two-person Pro-Am team for two rounds in a two-ball best-ball format, across Millbrook Resort’s Remarkables and Coronet courses on the Thursday and Friday of the event.

 On each hole, for the teams’ event, the best single net score from the two players will count towards the team score.